Ajay-Kannan7/Portfolio-website/README.md

 # Portfolio-website
-This is my personal portfolio website created using HTML,CSS,Javascript and Bootstrap This portfolio website is a work in progress and it's utilized the tools given above, also it has utilized some animations open source CSS and Javascript libraries such as Animate.css and AOS(Animate on scroll) library.
+This is my personal portfolio website created using HTML,CSS,Javascript and Bootstrap.
+This portfolio website is a work in progress and it's utilized the tools given above, also it has utilized some animations open source CSS and Javascript libraries such as Animate.css and AOS(Animate on scroll) library.